euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 Introduction
 ============
-The Python programming language is widely addopted in the scientific community and especially in crystallography, this is why a conviniant azimuthal integration routine, one of the basic algorithm, was requested by the synchroton community.
+The Python programming language is widely adopted in the scientific community and especially in crystallography, this is why a  convenient azimuthal integration routine, one of the basic algorithm, was requested by the synchrotron community.
-The avent of pixel-detectors with their very high speed (about 1000 frames per seconds) imposed strong contrains in speed that most available programs (FIT2D, SPD), while written in Fortran or C could not meet.
+The advent of pixel-detectors with their very high speed (about 1000 frames per seconds) imposed strong constrains in speed that most available programs (FIT2D, SPD), while written in FORTRAN or C could not meet.

-The pyFAI project started in 2011 and aims at providing a convieniant python interface for azimuthal integration, so that any crystallographer can adapt it to the type of experiment he is interested in.
+The pyFAI project started in 2011 and aims at providing a convenient Pythonnic interface for azimuthal integration, so that any crystallographer can adapt it to the type of experiment he is interested in.
 This contribution describes how one of the most fundamental